wp-plugins/shopsquad/readme.txt

 === ShopSquad ===
 Contributors: oamasood
 Donate link: http://www.shopsquad.com/
-Tags: shopsquad, shopping, advice, experts, products Requires at least: 2.0.2
+Tags: shopsquad, shopping, discounts, products, items Requires at least: 2.0.2
 Tested up to: 3.2.1
 Stable tag: trunk

-Let your readers know that you're available to give shopping advice on ShopSquad (www.shopsquad.com).
+Let your readers know that you've curated a collection on ShopSquad, and that you're available to chat about your favorite stuff.

 == Description ==

 = This plugin displays: =

-* Your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") avatar linking to your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") profile
+* Your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") avatar linking to your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") collection

-* A link to get advice from you

-* A link to join ShopSquad with you as the referrer.
-(You get $5 for every person who joins and recommends $50.)

 == Installation ==